openSUSE/news-o-o/_posts/2010-11-23-where-do-we-need-to-improve.markdown

 ---
 author: News Team
+comments: true
 date: 2010-11-23 12:26:35+00:00
 layout: post
 link: https://news.opensuse.org/2010/11/23/where-do-we-need-to-improve/
+slug: where-do-we-need-to-improve
-title: "Where do we need to improve?"
+title: Where do we need to improve?
+wordpress_id: 5543
 categories:
 - Project
 ---

 Community,

 during our bi-weekly Board Meetings on IRC we have a regular agenda topic "Where do we need to improve?".
 We're very much interested in ideas you may have to improve the inner workings of the Community/Project and we also like to provide an opportunity to step up and make us aware of complaints you may have with various aspects of the Community/Project.
 We're particular interested in addressing those issues that are both fast and easy to fix while providing a significant advantage to our success and the sake of our community.